fuser

 |

--u user name (or UID), in parentheses, is written to STDERR
+-u user name (or UID), written to STDERR

 |